-Philosophical – This degree takes the classical propositional apologetics approach, and goes in-depth into the philosophical issues of apologetics.
-HBU’s MA in Apologetics with a focus on Philosophical Apologetics is set apart from other apologetics programs by its interdisciplinary nature and its engagement with culture, the arts, and humanities.
+Philosophical – This track takes the classical, propositional apologetics approach, and goes in-depth into the philosophical issues of apologetics.
+HBU’s MA in Apologetics with a focus on Philosophical Apologetics, is set apart from other apologetics programs by its interdisciplinary nature and its engagement with culture, the arts and humanities.

-Cultural – This degree focuses on integrating imaginative and rational apologetics, studying a range of issues in philosophy, literature and the arts, and cultural issues in order to analyze and engage with culture for apologetics at both the intellectual and popular level (including creative work).
-HBU’s MA in Apologetics with a focus on Cultural Apologetics is set apart from other apologetics programs by its interdisciplinary nature and its engagement with culture, the arts and humanities.
+Cultural – This track focuses on integrating imaginative and rational apologetics, studying a range of issues in philosophy, literature and the arts, and cultural issues in order to analyze and engage with culture for apologetics at both the intellectual and popular level (including creative work).
+HBU’s MA in Apologetics, with a focus on Cultural Apologetics, is set apart from other apologetics programs by its interdisciplinary nature and its engagement with culture, the arts and humanities.

 View the Degree Completion Plans: